 On with the show:

 I used to write all the race reports for Dirty Deeds.
 It was a pretty fun job, I gotta admit, even if it was time consuming.
-As well as getting to make any number of jokes about Lewis’ foot fetish, I got to tell the stories of the races, and that’s always the best bit.
+As well as getting to make any number of jokes about random in-jokes, I got to tell the stories of the races, and that’s always the best bit.
 An added bonus I didn’t anticipate, however, was that I got to know a whole bunch of the folks I was sending these reports to.

 One of these folks was Molly Hurford of Cyclocross Magazine – the Girl With The Cowbell Tattoo herself.
 After the Australian season was over we kept emailing back and forth, and eventually became pretty good friends.
 I sent her a shirt from this year’s DDCX and she asked me to review her new book – Mud, Snow and Cyclocross: How ‘Cross Took Over US Cycling.